-Variable definitions and data sources are listed in Table A4 in the appendix.
+Variable definitions and data sources are listed in Table A4 in the online appendix.

 If firms are optimising, k is likely to be a function of past or current values of the labour share (Bentolila and Saint-Paul, 2003).
 Similarly, lower wages might lead to higher exports, thereby raising GVC.
 The bias arising when ignoring this problem of endogeneity in estimations could explain the finding of high and significant negative effects of technological change on the labour share in previous contributions, which do not properly account for endogeneity (Doan and Wan, 2017; Karabarbounis and Neiman, 2014).
 The effect of GVC participation could be understated for the same reason.
 Our preferred approach is to use the difference-General Method of Moments (GMM) estimator introduced by Arellano and Bond (1991), because it provides readily available 'internal' instruments based on lagged values of the explanatory variables.
-Additionally, we conduct robustness tests using external instruments for GVC, based on the sum of intra-industry intermediate exports for a particular industry from all countries in our sample except the country-industry which is being instrumented.
-This approach mirrors previous studies on the effect of globalisation on labour markets (Autor et al., 2013), but instead of relying on data from other regions, which is not available for our sample, we rely on data from the same industry in other countries.
+Additionally, we conduct robustness tests using external instruments for GVC, based on the weighted average of intra-industry intermediate export intensity for a particular industry from all countries in our sample except the country-industry which is being instrumented.
+This approach is similar to previous studies on the economic effects of globalisation (e.g. Blanchard et al., 2017).
 LMI and XR are treated as exogenous.
 To achieve a dynamically complete model, which is a requirement for instrument validity in GMM, we start with the estimation of a fairly general autoregressive distributed lag model (ARDL), including the contemporaneous and lagged values of all explanatory variables and three lags of the dependent variable.
 Subsequently, we perform a 'testing down' procedure by dropping variables with the lowest t-statistic, until we are left with at least one measure per variable.
 This is the reason GVC is used with a lag in the final estimations.
 Union density and the exchange rate enter in first differences, because we expect the change, rather than the level of those variables to impact distribution.
+All estimations include year dummies to account for time-specific shocks common to all industries and mitigate cross-sectional dependence (Roodman, 2009).